carlos-kelley/cognate-lang.herokuapp.com/README.md

 - Login or create an account
 - Search for a word in English, Spanish, French, Italian, or Portuguese, and tap it to see its cognates in the other languages
-- Tap the favorites button at the bottom to save a word to your favorites list
+- Tap the **favorite** button at the bottom to save a word to your favorites list
 - Tap the **Heart** button at the top right to see your saved words -Tap the language toggle buttons to choose which languages to display -Tap the **audio icon** to hear the word pronounced in that language (currently disabled)